casadoj/neuralhydrology/models/GloFAS/attributes/README.md

 ## Model parameters

+The file _glofas_model_paraemeters.csv_ contains the catchment mean values of each of the 14 LISFLOOD model parameters.
 Since the model parameters are constant across the headwater cathcments, the mean, median, minimum or maximum would result in the same value.